Pain and Suffering Damages in Montana

 While there is no cap on non-economic damages, including pain and suffering, for cases in general – such as a car accident claim – there is a cap for medical malpractice claims.
 In medical malpractice cases, non-economic damages are capped at $250,000 per act of malpractice – this means if one act of negligence affects multiple patients, each can recover a maximum of $250,000 for their pain and suffering, plus any economic damages, such as lost wages from time off work due to the injury.

 If pain and suffering damages sound vague and hard to prove, you’re right.
 Plus, the limits placed on those damages by law make getting significant damage awards difficult for many cases.
-This makes contacting an experienced attorney for a free claim review extremely important – you can discuss the strength of your case and possible legal options moving forward.
+For these reasons, it usually makes sense to speak with an experienced attorney before pursuing such a claim.
+Talk to a Montana personal injury lawyer near you today.

 Contact a qualified attorney.